logicbox-com-au/refinerycms-store/readme.md

 ## Install

-Refinerycms-store views are in haml so add to your Gemfile
+Refinerycms-products views are in haml so add to your Gemfile

     gem 'haml'
-    gem 'refinerycms-store', '0.0.1'
+    gem 'refinerycms-products',

 And run

     bundle install

+    rails g refinerycms_products
+    rails g refinerycms_carts

 Now you should run new migrations